 Some believe that the days of creation week were long geological periods of time.
 But this is not consistent with the Bible.
 Here are some of the reasons that prove that creation took place in a literal week:

 1- The Hebrew word for day is “yom.”
-Throughout the Bible, when this word “yom” is used, it always has reference to a literal solar day. “yom” is used in reference to a twenty-four-hour day; therefore, it seems reasonable to assume that it is so used in dealing with the first, second, and third days of creation also.
+Throughout the Bible, when this word “yom” is used, it always has reference to a literal solar day.
+“Yom” is used in reference to a twenty-four-hour day; therefore, it seems reasonable to assume that it is so used in dealing with the first, second, and third days of creation also.

-3- We know that these were not longer periods and irregular solar days because plants were created on the third day and the insects on the fifth day.
+3- We know that the creation days were not longer periods and irregular solar days because plants were created on the third day and the insects on the fifth day.
 Bees and insects are absolutely necessary for the process of pollination which reproduce the flowers and the grass.
 Had those days of creation been long periods of time, none of the flowers could have survived without the bees which were created on the fifth day.